How to Verify Spotify Without Your Mobile Number

 Visit SMSPin's receive SMS page: Go to receive-sms and choose Spotify from the supported apps list.

-Copy the virtual number: Paste it directly into Spotify's phone verification field do not add country codes manually.
+Copy the virtual number, then paste it directly into Spotify's phone verification field; do not manually add country codes.

 Wait for the OTP: The code arrives in the provider's dashboard within 10–60 seconds.